On the sparsity of non-diagonalisable integer matrices and matrices with a given discriminant: Other applications of our approach

-For $d=1$, that is for $\SL_n(\Z)$ matrices, the question about the smallest $H$ (as a function of $q$) for which $\cT_n(1,H; q, B) \ne \emptyset$ for any $B$ has recently attracted a lot of attention, see~\cite{AsBl,KaVa} and references therein.
+For $d=1$, that is for $\SL_n(\Z)$ matrices, a related question about the smallest $H$ (as a function of $q$) for which $\cT_n(1,H; q, B) \ne \emptyset$ has recently attracted a lot of attention.
+For example, see~\cite[Section~1.3]{AsBl} for an upper bound on such $H$ in the case of $d=1$ and almost all $B$ with $B \equiv I_n \pmod q$ and~\cite{KaVa} for a lower bound on such $H$ in the worst case; see also references therein.
 This can also be asked for other values of $d$.
-Here we remark that Lemma~\ref{lem:shift sing matr} applied with $K = q^{-1} B$ and $\alpha = d/q^n$ (and with $\rf{H/q}$ instead of $H$) immediately implies that for $H \ge 2q$ we have
+Here we remark that Lemma~\ref{lem:shift sing matr} applied with $K = - q^{-1} B$ and $\alpha = d/q^n$ (and with $\rf{H/q}$ instead of $H$) immediately implies that for $H \ge 2q$ we have

 uniformly over $d$ and $B$.
 This can be compared with the result of Assing, Blomer and Nelson~\cite[Corollary~1.7]{AsBlNe} (see also~\cite[Theorem~1.4]{AsBl}) which covers the case when $d =1$ and $B = I_n$ is equivalent to the bound